 What distinguishes Mr. Wang's immigration practice from the majority of immigration attorneys is the perspective gained from his personal experience as the beneficiary of the US immigration system and process.
 Mr. Wang personally went through the confusion, frustration, and pains of the seemingly impossible and never-ending immigration process in the United States.
 This personal process started before he started attending law school and continued throughout his law school years and through representation by different immigration attorneys, as well as through the appeal process.
 His personal experience as the beneficiary of the U.S. immigration system and process, first as a passive observer and then as an active participant working on some highly complicated legal issues, painful as it is, turned out to be a deciding factor in his choice of immigration law practice as a life-time career.
 This personal experience has added an invaluable dimension to his practice -- a sensitiveness to the emotional needs of individual clients, an understanding of the importance of timely and unobstructed attorney-client communication, and, in the context of any given employer sponsored immigration process, an enhanced awareness of an attorney's responsibility to reconcile the very often seemingly conflicting needs of the individual client with those of the employer.

 Michelle Xue Luan is admitted to practice in the State of New York and she is also a licensed attorney in the People’s Republic of China.
 Before she came to the United States, Michelle worked for years as an Associate Attorney in a Shanghai-based law firm, where she advised on investment companies and real estate management companies.
 She received her LLM degree from New York University School of Law and is a member of the American Immigration Lawyers Association.
-Over the past years, Michelle has worked on immigration related cases with several New York based law firms.
-She has worked with US businesses in diverse business sectors, including manufacturing, education, hospitality, real estate, law, high-tech and finance, helping them in nonimmigrant and immigrant visa petitions for their key employees.
+Over the past years, Michelle has developed expertise in employment based practice, working with US businesses in diverse business sectors, including manufacturing, education, hospitality, real estate, law, high-tech and finance, helping them in nonimmigrant and immigrant visa petitions for their key employees.
 She has extensive experience working on employment-based cases, such as H, L, O, P and R nonimmigrant visas as well as PERM based process and immigrant visa petitions for alien of extraordinary ability, outstanding researchers and professors, and multinational executives and managers.

 Mr. John Assadi is a seasoned immigration law practitioner, specializing in the representation of foreign employees of multi-national corporations, international entertainers, scientists, and professional athletes.
 His clients include major nonprofit organizations, national sports leagues, major orchestras, larger companies and startups.
 Mr. Assadi received international media attention for his work as a co-counsel with Mr. Jun Wang on behalf of several Chinese artists who were aboard the Golden Venture ship.
 He was the former Vice-Chairman of the American Bar Association Immigration & Nationality Law Subcommittee and is admitted to the Connecticut Bar and Federal District Court.
 Mr. Assadi received his A.B. from The University of Chicago in 1983 and his J.D. from the Benjamin Cardozo School of Law in 1987.